godotengine/godot-docs/README.md

 ## Building with Sphinx

 To build the HTML website (or any other format supported by Sphinx, like PDF, EPUB or LaTeX), you need to install [Sphinx](http://sphinx-doc.org/) >= 1.3 as well as (for the HTML) the [readthedocs.org theme](https://github.com/snide/sphinx_rtd_theme).
-Only the Python 3 flavour was tested, though the Python 2 versions might work too.
+Only the Python 3 flavor was tested, though the Python 2 versions might work too.

 Those tools are best installed using [pip](https://pip.pypa.io), Python's module installer.
 The Python 3 version might be provided (on Linux distros) as `pip3` or `python3-pip`.
 You can then run: